-Other cases that help illustrate how scholars can add power to the transfer literature and analysis can be drawn from how some state legislators utilised their position in the policy process to keep EPA models off the agenda (non-decision making) in order to develop regulations that either favoured industry or excluded a number of polluting industries from their cap-and-trade programs (Crampton and Kerr 2002; Groenenberg and Blok 2001; Goulder et al. 2010; Pustelnik 2016; Stavins 2008).
-As part of this, Xu et al. (2017) found that legislators often used their political position (and the power it conveyed) to act against the advice of their own administrators in order to oppose the use of transferred models; illustrating all three faces of power in action (Avi-Yonah and Uhlmann 2009; Murray et al. 2009).
+Other cases that help illustrate how scholars can add power to the transfer literature and analysis can be drawn from how some state legislators utilised their position in the policy process to keep EPA models off the agenda (non-decision-making) in order to develop regulations that either favoured industry or excluded a number of polluting industries from their cap-and-trade programs (Crampton and Kerr 2002; Groenenberg and Blok 2001; Goulder et al. 2010; Pustelnik 2016; Stavins 2008).
+As part of this, legislators often used their political position (and the power it conveyed) to act against the advice of their own administrators in order to oppose the use of transferred models (Xu et al. (2017), illustrating all three faces of power in action (Avi-Yonah and Uhlmann 2009; Murray et al. 2009).

 The second face of power is also apparent in the way agents used transferred ideas and information in the policy process.
 Take the testimony of Ben Lieberman to the US Congress: